Estimated Reading Time : 2 minutes

 4 Servings

 This stew is an explosion of creaminess and flavor.
-Shredded chicken is mixed with a sauce of yellow chili, walnuts, and bread, creating a smooth but flavorful dish.
+Shredded chicken is mixed with a yellow chili sauce, nuts, and bread, creating a smooth yet flavorful dish.

 Main Course